edwood-grant/sdl3-vapi/README.md

    * The only current exceptions are `SDL_keycode.h` and `SDL_scancode.h`, which are located within the `SDL.Keyboard` namespace.

-2. Whenever possible, some defines lists become enums, most enums have the `SDL_` part remoed to make it more compact.
+2. Whenever possible, some defines lists become enums or namepsaces, most enums have the `SDL_<extra_names>` prefix removed to make it more compact.
 3. Most delegates  (but not all) have their *userdata pointer stored as the self instance via `has_target` and `instance_pos` (this might change if it proves to be a problem)